Yemen

 Assessment is on the basis of the scoping report (including the Terms of Reference).
 The EPA distributes free copies of the EIS to stakeholders.
 The report is available to the public for printing at their own costs.
 Governments have to respond with comments to the EPA, otherwise it is assumed that they agree.
 The EIS can be returned to the project proponent with additional advices and comments.
 Consequently, the final EIS is drawn.

-Contents of the EIA report
+Contents of the ESIA report

-• Description of the proposed activity, including a map of the location; the use of the neighbouring lands; the project’s requirements of water, energy, drainage, and roads; description of manufacturing operations of the project raw materials handling incidents and risk and safety methods and measures of waster.
+• Description of the proposed activity, including a map of the location; the use of the neighbouring lands; the project’s requirements of water, energy, drainage, and roads;

-• Description of the environment that potentially might be affected.
+• Description of the environment that potentially might be affected;

-• Description of alternatives to proposed project (e.g. using materials of least pollution).
+• Description of alternatives to proposed project (e.g. using materials of least pollution);

-• Evaluation and assessment of the probable environmental impact and effects of the proposed activity and the alternatives, including those direct and indirect effects, and short and long term accumulations contains (solid and liquid waste, gas emission, land uses, noise levels, socioeconomic factors).
+• Evaluation and assessment of the probable environmental impact and effects of the proposed activity and the alternatives, including those direct and indirect effects, and short and long term accumulations contains (solid and liquid waste, gas emission, land uses, noise levels, socioeconomic factors);

-• The extent to which areas outside the national sovereignty may be affected by the proposed activity.
+• The extent to which areas outside the national sovereignty may be affected by the proposed activity;

-• Monitoring plan
+• Monitoring plan.

 Manchester University, EIA Centre (2001) Evaluation and future development of the EIA system in Yemen.
 A report prepared under the METAP EIA Institutional Strengthening Project.